radanalyticsio/oshinko-specs/spark-job-server-proposal.md

 to create the image using s2i technology then run the image in a batch/scheduled job against the kube api.
-- oshinko-console : html form, angularjs javascript to make rest calls to backend api that would create/list/start/restart/delete spark jobs.
+- oshinko-console : html form, angularjs javascript to make rest calls to backend api that would create/list/start/stop spark jobs.

+Note: By creating openshift-console extention we can leverage already existing api's to manage spark jobs.

 ## Testing